GreenAlgorithms/GreenAlgorithms.github.io/index.md

 - image_path: /assets/images/GAapp_16x9.jpg
   alt: "Screenshot of the green algorithms calculator."
   title: "The online calculator"
-  excerpt: "A tool to easily estimate the carbon footprint of a project."
+  excerpt: "A tool to easily estimate the carbon footprint of a computation."
   url: "/app-user-guide/"
   btn_label: "Learn more"
   btn_class: "btn--primary"